 On February 13, 2009, in order to facilitate the closing of the Acquisition Agreement, the Company entered into that certain letter agreement with Esch (the "Esch Letter Agreement"), pursuant to which Esch agreed that \$1,750,000 of the cash proceeds to be paid to him at the closing of the Acquisition Agreement would instead be held in escrow.
-Under the terms of the Esch Letter Agreement, all or a portion of such amount held in escrow was required to be used to satisfy Wilhelmina International's indebtedness to Signature Bank, in connection with its credit facility with Signature Bank, upon the occurrence of specified events including, but not limited to, written notification by Signature Bank to Wilhelmina International of the termination or acceleration of the credit facility.
+Under the terms of the Esch Letter Agreement, all or a portion of such amount held in escrow was required to be used to satisfy Wilhelmina International's indebtedness to Signature Bank, in connection with its then existing credit facility with Signature Bank, upon the occurrence of specified events including, but not limited to, written notification by Signature Bank to Wilhelmina International of the termination or acceleration of the credit facility.
 Any amount remaining was required to be released to Esch upon the replacement or extension of Wilhelmina International's credit facility with Signature Bank, subject to certain requirements set forth in the Esch Letter Agreement.
-The Esch Letter Agreement also provided that in the event any portion of the proceeds is paid from escrow to Signature Bank, the Company will promptly issue to Esch, in replacement thereof, a promissory note in the principal amount of the amount paid to Signature Bank (see Note 4).
+The Esch Letter Agreement also provided that in the event any portion of the proceeds was paid from escrow to Signature Bank, the Company would promptly issue to Esch, in replacement thereof, a promissory note in the principal amount of the amount paid to Signature Bank (see Note 4).

 Concurrently with the execution of the Acquisition Agreement, the Company entered into a purchase agreement (the "Equity Financing Agreement") with Newcastle, which at that time owned 19,380,768 shares, or approximately 36% of the outstanding Common Stock, for the purpose of obtaining financing to complete the transactions contemplated by the Acquisition Agreement.
-Pursuant to the Equity Financing Agreement, upon the closing of the Wilhelmina Transaction, the Company sold to Newcastle \$3,000,000 (12,145,749 shares) of Common Stock at \$0.247 per share, or approximately (but slightly higher than) the per share price applicable to the Common Stock, or approximately 24% of the Company's outstanding Common Stock.
+Pursuant to the Equity Financing Agreement, upon the closing of the Wilhelmina Transaction, the Company sold to Newcastle \$3,000,000 (12,145,749 shares) of Common Stock at \$0.247 per share, or approximately (but slightly higher than) the per share price applicable to the Common Stock issuable under the Acquisition Agreement.
+As a result, Newcastle now owns 34,064,466 shares of Common Stock, or approximately 24% of the Company's outstanding Common Stock.
 Upon the closing of the Equity Financing Agreement, Newcastle obtained certain demand and piggyback registration rights with respect to the Common Stock it holds, including the Common Stock issued under the Equity Financing Agreement.
 The registration rights agreement contains certain indemnification provisions for the benefit of the Company and Newcastle, as well as certain other customary provisions.

-The Wilhelmina Transaction was accounted for using the acquisition method required by ASC 805.
+The Wilhelmina Transaction was accounted for using the acquisition method required by Accounting Standards Codification 805, "Business Combinations."
 The fair value methods used for identifiable intangible assets were based on Level 3 inputs making use of discounted cash flows using a weighted average cost of capital.
 The fair values of current assets and other assumed liabilities were based on the present value of contractual amounts.
-Contractual amounts of accounts receivable, estimated uncollectible amounts and fair value totaled \$6,188,000, \$487,000 and \$5,701,000, respectively, as of February 13, 2009.